LemmyMwaura/webRTC-Fire/README.md

 # RTC-FIRE

-A minimal WebRTC connection with Firebase as the signalling server.
+A simple video chat app with Firebase as the signalling server.

 ___
 ## Built with